What are empty nesters? And are YOU one?

 - Having difficulty adjusting to a new routine or finding meaningful activities to fill one’s time

-Many of the ‘cons’ for being an empty nester have to do with your emotional well-being.
+Many of the ‘cons’ of being an empty nester have to do with your emotional well-being.
 If those emotions become chronic, don’t hesitate to see professional guidance as you might be suffering from ‘empty nest syndrome‘.

-Empty nesters: a plan
+Empty Nesters: a plan